AbdallahKhaled93/ARM_Library/README.md

 # ARM_Library
 This repository is created during the ARM master class course of Sprints.ai school.
-I intend to centralize all the files and assignments in this repo
+I intend to centralize all the files and assignments in this repo.

+The folder stucture is as follows and it will updated with every change :
+-**Sprints_LinkerScriptTask** : It contains the solution of the first task (linker script task) of the ARM master class of Sprints.ai